costajob/app-servers/README.md

 ### 3. Java
 You could have figured out i do not like Java.
 It's not true, you know.
-Well, i dislike Java rigidity of doing things, i dislike its overall verbosity, i dislike the fat frameworks built around it, i dislike annotations, i dislike having to create a XML everytime i do something, i dislike i have to install a 500MB editor to get things done, i dislike the fact that SUN has never being able to impose standards and, when it tried, it comes out with EJB.
+Well, i dislike Java rigidity of doing things, i dislike its overall verbosity, i dislike the fat frameworks built around it, i dislike having to create a XML everytime i do something or, alternatively, trash my code with annotations, i dislike i have to install a 500MB editor to get things done, i dislike the fact that SUN have never being able to impose standards and, when they tried, they come out with EJB.
 Ok, it's true...
 Apart from me, if you are not thrilled by new languages and/or other JVM dialects and are comfortable with Java, there's no reason stop using it.
 Doing so you can leverage on a reliable language, a plethora of battle-tested libraries and thousands of excellent resources.